flibbles/tw5-uglify/README.md

 # Uglify

 If you've ever wanted to compress your Tiddlywiki file or plugins, TW5-Uglify is for you.
+It compresses javascript, css, and even wikitext with zero effort.

 To compress your Tiddlywiki file, you can visit the [uglify wizard](https://flibbles.github.io/tw5-uglify/uglified.html) to compress it without even having to install the plugin.